Luke 13:22-24

 But you know what will strengthen your assurance when you see in yourself this heart of striving, of, longing, of desiring, of putting off sin, and putting on righteousness that strengthens your assurance.
 You know what will dull your assurance and remove it?
 It should, if you’re a true Christian.
 When you see yourself addicted to ease.
 When you see yourself, settling into comfort and you really resent people challenging you.

 It may seem like salvation sounds like a lot of work.
 Think about the apostle Paul, we read earlier from Philippians chapter 3.
 He talked about straining, didn’t he?
-He uses the same word agonizomai, and describing his entire approach to ministry life, Colossians 1:29, “For this I toil, struggling [there’s that word agonizomai], struggling [but with this] all his energy that he powerfully works within me.”
+He uses the same word agonizomai, in describing his entire approach to ministry life, Colossians 1:29, “For this I toil, struggling,” there’s that word agonizomai, “struggling,” but with this, “all his energy that he powerfully works within me.”

 Christians understand that.
 There is a struggle.
 Yeah, there’s strain and toil and tiring labor.
 Our sin is always trying to pull us back, and hold us down, and distract us, and tempt us, and pull us away.
 But here’s the secret.
 We don’t just have our own power, which is useless to fight that battle.
 The secret of the Christian life is it’s not your fleshly energy that’s fighting the fight, it’s the power of Christ in us.

-Philippians 2:13 there, 12,13, “Work out your own salvation with fear and trembling.”
-He said, “oh, no, salvation by works.
-It’s gonna be hard.”
-No, no, it’s God who works in you.
-Both to will, there at the heart level, there at the regeneration level, it’s God who works in you, both to will and to do to work for his good pleasure.
+Philippians 2:13 there, 12-13, “Work out your own salvation with fear and trembling.”
+He said, oh, no, salvation by works.
+It’s gonna be hard.
+No, no, “it’s God who works in you, both to will,” there at the hard level, there at the regeneration level, “it’s God who works in you, both to will and to do the work for his good pleasure.”
 Paul applied this to himself.
 Personally, throughout his entire life, his entire ministry.

 He goes on and says, “Every athlete exercises self-control in all things.
-They do it to receive a perishable wreath that we and imperishable.
-So I don’t run aimlessly, I don’t box this one, beating the air.
-I discipline my body, I make it my slave.
-So that after preaching to others, I myself will not be disqualified.”
+They do it to receive a perishable wreath that we an imperishable.
+So I don’t run aimlessly, I don’t box as one, beating the air.
+I discipline my body.
+I make it my slave.
+So that after preaching to others, I, myself will not be disqualified.”

 Beloved, that’s the Christian life.
 It’s one marked by striving against sin, straining against the desires of the flesh, struggling to break free and resist temptations, fighting to win, turning away from the world and all of its distractions.
 We don’t do it from our own initiative.
 It’s not our own will.
 It’s God who works in us.
 He’s been gracious to us, his sovereign initiative.
 We don’t generate this effort from ourselves.